s3664099/videolibrary/ReadMe.md

 - getRentalFee() - returns the details of the rental fee upon hiring the object.
 - getRentalPeriod() - returns the details of the rental period.

+**SetUp class**
+This class exists to simply set up the item list, and also contains the load/save methods (or file handing).
+The class takes the item array, which is passed by reference, meaning that it does not need to be passed back.
+- seedMovies() - this method takes a boolean which is used to determine whether the list has already been seeded.
+It basically generates a number of items and populates the array.
+It is basically used for testing.
+If the array has already been seeded then an exception is thrown.
+- fileWrite() - this method will take the name of the file that is to be created, a boolean indicating whether the array has been seeded or not, and a backup file name.
+It will then take the item array and convert the information into a string which will be written to file as a text file.
+The text file is set up in a way so that the fileLoad method can then read the information on the document and populate the array.
+- output() - this is a helper method that is used to convert the information in the array into a string format that can then be reloaded back into the program when the program is started up again.
+- fileLoad() - this method takes the name of the file that is to be loaded, as well as a boolean that will indicate whether the array has been seeded or not (though at this stage this is unlikely to be the case).
+It will load the file, and then proceed to populate the array of items with the information that has been loaded.
+It will also take a boolean that will indicate whether the file has been seeded or not.

 **Borrow Exception**
 This is a custom exception that returns a message as an exception (as opposed to simply a string).
 This is generated when a item that can't be borrowed is attempted to be borrowed.